 In his Descent of Man, Charles Darwin, author of the famous Origin of Species, writes: “At some future period, not very distant as measured by centuries, the civilized races of man will almost certainly exterminate and replace the savage races throughout the world.”
-Whether Darwin was spelling racism here or not, the ugly truth is that social Darwinism emerged to justify a series of moral crimes and mass destruction as in the case of eugenics and Nazism.
-For instance, from 1920s to the 1970s, state-run eugenics and the horrifying compulsory sterilization victimized more than 60,000 Americans in 33 states.
-Among the targeted people were African Americans and children from poor families.
+Whether Darwin was spelling racism here or not, the ugly truth is that social Darwinism emerged to justify a series of moral crimes and mass destruction, as in the case of eugenics and Nazism.
+For instance, from the 1920s to the 1970s, state-run eugenics and the horrifying compulsory sterilization victimized more than 60,000 Americans in 33 states.
+Among the targeted people were African Americans and children from low-income families.
 North Carolina was the first state in the US to compensate victims with a payment of about $20,000 in 2014.

 Currently, chants like “Go back to your country” by US political leaders and their supporters are heinous examples of modern racism in the land of “immigrants,” a title that ironically applies perfectly to the families of countless politicians and policymakers!
 It is alarming that such atrocious voices evoke and revive the racist roots that are not pulled out from many hearts yet.
 Such racist remarks are not slips of the tongue or unintentional mistakes.
 They are deliberate, made to feed the rage of a targeted group to draw more support and attract more voters!
 That is why the supporters of such politicians cheer as they hear the vicious racist comments, which these politicians want.
 They want votes even if they rely on divisive rhetoric or racist remarks.